Advertise with Us!

 An example of a sparse vector is as follows:

-Q: How will you connect Apache Spark with Apache Mesos?
+Question: How will you connect Apache Spark with Apache Mesos?

-A: Step by step procedure for connecting Apache Spark with Apache Mesos is:
+Answer: Step by step procedure for connecting Apache Spark with Apache Mesos is:

 - Configure the Spark driver program to connect with Apache Mesos